 By Dr Natalie Flatt, Director

-It struck me that the power of self observation and an ’it starts with you’ attitude towards overall team change gives more impact than I’ve given it credit for.
+It struck me that the power of self-observation and an ’it starts with you’ attitude towards overall team change gives more impact than we give it credit for.
 Now this team was quite emotionally connected.
-When given an Emotional Intelligence test, they said the outcomes didn’t surprise them with many of them highlighting the need to watch their levels of self regulation in certain situations.
+When given an Emotional Intelligence test, they said the outcomes didn’t surprise them with many of them highlighting the need to watch their levels of self-regulation in certain situations.
 It was the HOW that got them stuck.
-We live in a society where it is so fast paced, managers have to push aside their ‘negative’ feelings without any recognition and get on with their day.
-This causes a build up and is one main factor with leads to a disconnection with thoughts, feelings, and actions and is a major variable in boundaries, conflict and burnout.
+We live in a society where it is so fast-paced, leaders have to push aside ‘unhelpful’ feelings without any recognition and get on with their day.
+This causes a build-up and is one main factor with leads to a disconnection with thoughts, feelings, and actions and is a major variable in boundaries, conflict and burnout.

-So what can we do to cultivate self gratitude?
+So what can we do to cultivate our own self-care?
 Let’s just start with 3 things –

 So I dare you to try this for 21 days.
 Positive people are 31% more productive.
 Only you will be able to unlock a new way of seeing situations.
 See this success follow you.